Unco3892/FaceRunner/README.md

 # **FaceRunner**: Face detection and overlay tool
-Presented to [Dr. Mario Silic](https://www.alexandria.unisg.ch/persons/6160) by Ilia Azizi and Emile Evers for the [course in programming at the University of St. Gallen 2020](https://codingxcamp.com/)
 ## Introduction

 This project aims to detect faces and some additional overlays from photos or live video streams broadcasted through the webcam.